-Under the No Action Alternative periodic maintenance and repair of the existing bridge may be required.
+Under the No Action Alternative periodic maintenance and repair of the existing bridge and utility lines may be required.
 NASA would evaluate proposed activities on a case-by-case basis and coordinate with VDEQ pursuant to the CZMA, as necessary.
-If a spill occurs impacts, would likely be adverse and negligible to major and could be short or long-term, depending on the magnitude and location of the spill.
+If a spill occurs, impacts would likely be adverse and negligible to major and could be short or long-term, depending on the magnitude and location of the spill.

 NASA has determined that the Proposed Action would be consistent, to the maximum extent practicable, with the enforceable policies of VCZMP.
-NASA has prepared a Federal Consistency Determination (FCD) evaluating the effects of the Proposed Action on Virginia's coastal zone resources, which will be submitted to VDEQ for review concurrently with the Draft EA public review period.
-A copy of the FCD is included in Appendix D. VDEQ concurrence with NASA's determination is pending.
+NASA has prepared a Federal Consistency Determination (FCD) evaluating the effects of the Proposed Action on Virginia's coastal zone resources, which was submitted to VDEQ on September 21, 2023, for review concurrent with the Draft EA public review period.
+In a letter dated November 16, 2023, VDEQ stated that they concur "that the Proposed Action is consistent with the Virginia CZM Program, provided NASA obtains and complies with all applicable permits and approvals associated with the enforceable policies of the Virginia CZM Program."
+The FCD and VDEQ's response are included in Appendix D.

-3.6.6 Sea-Level Rise and Climate Change Resilience
+3.6.6 Sea Level Rise and Climate Change Resilience